Weather of 2010: January 15–18

 As the snow cleared from the United States, the British Isles and Europe, rain began to fall in place on the 14th and the snow also began to relent in both China, Korea and Japan on the 15th.
-Light snow was reported in Latvia on the 14th and 15th.

-On the 15th, Greater Manchester Police said seven people had been injured when 10 cars crashed on the A627(M) in Oldham.

 Met Office severe weather warnings covered Wales and western parts of England and Scotland and snow was forecast for the Pennines and Scottish and Welsh hills.
 The Environment Agency warned about flooding in some areas of England and Wales.
 BBC weather forecaster Sarah Keith-Lucas warned of localized flooding in western parts of the UK caused by melting snow, rain and gale-force winds.

-Later, the Environment Agency warned that heavy rain and snow melting in slightly warmer temperatures meant that there was a risk of some localized flooding from drains, especially in Wales and parts of England, but homes were unlikely to be affected as 15 flood watches were put in place.
-They warned that flood warnings for possible isolated river flooding in these areas, as heavy rain moved in from the south west on Friday evening.
+Later, the Environment Agency warned that heavy rain and snow melting in slightly warmer temperatures meant that there was a risk of some localized flooding from drains, especially in Wales and parts of England.
+They issued flood warnings for possible isolated river flooding in these areas, as heavy rain moved in from the south west on Friday evening.
 The Met Office and said heavy rain would move in from the west accompanied by strong to gale-force winds on Saturday.
-The Scottish Environment Protection Agency had five flood watches under way.
+The Scottish Environment Protection Agency had five flood watches underway.
 Thames Valley Police warned motorists about surface flooding and aquaplaning on Oxfordshire's roads.

-The 15th brought rain and thawing to much of southwest England and a pocket around Greater Manchester.
-In the city of Manchester rain on frozen ground had overnight caused glazed frost which had largely (but not completely) gone by morning, and at midday the clouds were running fast from the south; the January snowfall was melting fast, but the pre-Christmas snowfall, which was trodden had half thawed to slush and then frozen hard to solid ice overnight, was slower to melt.
-In Scotland the thaw melted fresh snow.
-Flood warnings were issued.